Fercubos/Actividad-integradora---Sistemas-multiagentes-con-GC/README.md

 ## Overview

-This repository contains the code and documentation for the integrative project in TC2008B.
+This repository contains the code and documentation for the integrative.
 The project is divided into three main components:

 ### 1. Multi-Agent Systems